-The 2016-17 season marks Brett Mitchell’s fourth and final year as a member of The Cleveland Orchestra’s conducting staff.
+The 2016-17 season marked Brett Mitchell’s fourth and final year as a member of The Cleveland Orchestra’s conducting staff.
 In this role, he leads the Orchestra in several dozen concerts each season at Severance Hall, Blossom Music Festival, and on tour.
-He also serves as music director of the Cleveland Orchestra Youth Orchestra.
+He also served as music director of the Cleveland Orchestra Youth Orchestra through to May 2017.
 In June 2015, he led the Youth Orchestra in the ensemble’s second international tour, to China.

 Mr. Mitchell served as music director of the Saginaw Bay Symphony Orchestra, 2010-15.
 He has previously been assistant conductor of the Houston Symphony (2007-11), where he led over 100 performances with the ensemble and concurrently held a League of American Orchestras American Conducting Fellowship.
 He was also an assistant conductor to Kurt Masur at the Orchestre National de France (2006-09) and served as director of orchestras at Northern Illinois University (2005-07).
 He was associate conductor of the Pittsburgh New Music Ensemble (2002-06), where he led many subscription programs, six world premieres, and several recording projects.
 Mr. Mitchell has also served as music director of nearly a dozen opera productions, principally as music director at the Moores Opera Center in Houston (2010-13), leading eight productions.